Electronics/Computer Electronics Technology

 options.
 We can help with career goals, whether interested in acquiring an A.S. degree,

 a certificate, industry certifications, or updating job related skills.
-Our program

 The philosophy of the Allan Hancock College’s Electronics Program is to offer our